minio/minio-go/docs/API.md

 ## 4. Presigned operations

 <a name="PresignedGetObject"></a>
-### PresignedGetObject(ctx context.Context, bucketName, objectName string, expiry time.Duration, reqParams url.Values) (*url.URL, error)
+### PresignedGetObject(ctx context.Context, bucketName, objectName string, expiry time.Duration, reqParams url.Values, extraHeaders http.Header) (*url.URL, error)
 Generates a presigned URL for HTTP GET operations.
 Browsers/Mobile clients may point to this URL to directly download objects even if the bucket is private.
 This presigned URL can have an associated expiration time in seconds after which it is no longer operational.
 The maximum expiry is 604800 seconds (i.e. 7 days) and minimum is 1 second.

 __Parameters__